Did you know

-- Hens are coloured to blend with their surroundings while on the nest, and have a reddish-brown head, neck and chest, and a mottled light brown back
+Canvasbacks are a large diving duck.
+Breeding males have a gracefully sloped black bill, russet coloured head and canvas-white back, for which the species is named.
+Hens are coloured to blend with their surroundings while on the nest, and have a reddish-brown head, neck and chest, and a mottled light brown back.

-Habitat: Lakes, ponds, rivers, potholes, woodland pools and surrounding uplands.
+Canvasbacks inhabit lakes, ponds, rivers, potholes, woodland pools, and surrounding uplands.

 - The canvasback’s Latin name Aythya valisineria is derived from the Latin for wild celery, one of their favourite foods in the eastern portion of their range.